Hi. We're gonna be talking about patients

 So the bleeding kind of trickles its way down.

-Lower GI bleed is more common among female patients
+Lower GI bleed is more common among male patients

 and there's increase rates also in elderly patients.

 The interesting thing about lower GI bleed is that a majority of them are actually resolves

 spontaneously without a whole lot of intervention.

 but more likely than not that's gonna respond better to an intervention.